Advancing vs. Retarding Ignition Timing: Key Differences

 The transmission, otherwise known as the car’s gearbox, is what takes the engine’s power and transfers it to the wheels through various components.
 Without it, you would simply go nowhere!

-Manual transmissions are controlled by the driver using a gear lever or shifter inside the vehicle, while automatics do not require any driver input to change gears.
+Manual transmissions are controlled by the driver using a gear lever or shifter inside the vehicle, while automatics do not require the driver to change gears.
 Whether it’s a manual or an automatic, there’s a lot going on inside a transmission!

 Changing the transmission fluid at the manufacturer’s recommended intervals will help you maintain this important component and prevent it from wearing out.